aol/aol-hb.js/README.md

 ## Run unit tests

-To run unit tests type in the terminal:
+For running unit tests type in the terminal:

       $ gulp test-unit